-The fund financial statements consist of the balance sheet, the statement of revenues, expenditures and changes in fund balance - budget and actual of the Commission's general fund.
+The fund financial statements consist of the balance sheet, the statement of revenues, expenditures and changes in fund balance, and the statement of revenues, expenditures and changes in fund balance - budget and actual of the Commission's general fund.
 These statements are presented on a current financial resources measurement focus.
 Generally, only current assets, deferred inflows of resources, and current liabilities are included on the balance sheet.
 The statement of revenues, expenditures and changes in fund balance for the governmental fund generally presents increases (revenues) and decreases (expenditures) in net current resources.
 All operations of the Commission are accounted for in the general fund.